finarly/Notes/In_progress/airflow.md

     - Airflow Worker: pulls work from Queue.

 With this architecture, if you need more execute resources, just add more Worker Nodes on a new machine.
 You should have at least 2 `Schedulers`, 2 `Web-Servers`, maybe a Load Balancer in from of your `Web-Servers` to deal with requests to Airflow UI, as well as a `PGBouncer` as a database proxy to deal with the number of connections that will be made to your `metastore`.

+### Providers

+Airflow being built in a modular way means that when you install airflow, you only get the core functionalities.
+The full capability of Apache Airflow can be extended by installing packages called `providers`.

+## Tips

+### Adding tasks to DAG

+Log into the airflow scheduler and run the tasks before you add it into your dag to make sure it works